 However, it is not very uncommon to have similar thoughts within the thousands of photographers worldwide.
 Being that said, there are certain cases where you can clearly understand that few works are copied from other genuine files.

-Try not to copy or steal others’ idea.
+Try not to copy or steal others’ ideas.
 This is harmful to both you and the person you are stealing the idea from.

 Say no to plagiarism:

 There are two kinds of thieves – thieves and smart thieves.
 Wondering how does that make sense?
 Well, there are a few people who show their smartness by changing the directly stolen products.

 For example, they will not directly steal your images and post it with their names.
 Instead, they will steal the idea or the uniqueness of your images and recreate it with very little change to make it their very own products.

 This is plagiarism.